connervieira/Predator/CONFIGURATION.md

 - `alpr_location_tagging`
     - This setting determines whether or not the current GPS location will be saved to the log file when each plate is detected.
     - For this setting to do anything, both the "save license plates" preference, and `gps_enabled` configuration value need to be turned on.
-- `alerts_ignore_validation`
-    - This setting determines whether alerts will respect or ignore the plate validation format.
-    - When this setting is set to `true`, if a plate fails the validation test, but matches an alert database plate, the alert will be displayed anyway.
-    - When set to `false`, only plates that have passed the validation test will be checked against the alert database.
 - `camera_resoultion`
     - This setting is a string that defines the resolution that FSWebcam will use when taking images through the connected camera.
     - It takes the format of `width x height`, with no spaces.